 It’s a tie

-Winner: The Farmer’s Dog
+Ingredient Quality: The Farmer’s Dog Uses Human-Grade Ingredients

 The recipes from both companies have been designed by board-certified veterinary nutritionists and meet the AAFCO standards for dog food.
 This is a huge deal, knowing less than 100 such nutritionists exist in the US.